 Look After Your Physical Health

 Exercise has long been known to be a great way to fight depression.
-If you feel well enough, head out and get some fresh air outside – even if it’s just a brief stroll in the park.
-Again, you should only do what feels right.
+If you feel well enough, head out and get some fresh air outside.
+Even if it’s just a brief stroll in the park, being outdoors can benefit your mental health, but again, you should only do what feels right.
 If you need to build up to this by starting off slowly (perhaps with a walk around your garden first), then do what’s right for your recovery.

 What activity is good for depression?